next-dev-team/nextjs-biolerplate/README.md

 ### Design System and Animations

-- 🎨 **[Chakra-UI](https://chakra-ui.com)** – A simple, modular and accessible component library that gives you the building blocks to build your React applications
+- 🎨 **[Tailwind Css](https://tailwindcss.com/)** – A simple, modular and accessible component library that gives you the building blocks to build your React applications
 - 🎞️ **[Framer Motion](https://www.framer.com/motion)** – A production-ready motion library for React
 - ✨ **[React Icons](https://react-icons.github.io/react-icons)** – A collection of popular icons to React projects